 When it comes to demountables it’s all about weight, weight, weight.
 Every kilo you load behind the rear axle lightens the load on the front axle and moves it instead to the rear axle.
-Think of your truck as a seesaw.

 ‘One ton’ load capacity doesn’t mean a 1000kg hanging out the back of the truck.
 The maximum load is made up of driver & passengers too (more on that later).
 The load area is also actually quite small, especially with a double cab, so many demountables extend a long way aft of the load bed.
 Of course the further aft the weight is carried the lower the effective carrying capacity so to put the buyer’s mind at ease some demountable manufacturers simply understate the weight of their campers.
 This has been happening for decades even with well respected brands and there are well published accounts of cabins weighing up to 40% more than their claimed weight.

-Unfortunately overly heavy cabins are therefore far from uncommon and we regularly come across owners running dangerously over inflated air bags and tyres inflated to the max in an effort to compensate for their overweight and overloaded campers.
+Overly heavy cabins are therefore far from uncommon and we regularly come across owners running dangerously over inflated air bags and tyres inflated to the max in an effort to compensate for their overweight and overloaded campers.
 This is most definitely not a solution, the car still drives like a pig, it’s dynamically unstable and puts a potentially intolerable strain on both car and the driver.
 Something has to give and it is not uncommon for the chassis to break under these circumstances.

 Double Cab vs 1.5 Cab:

 On a typical double cab a third or more of the truck’s ‘payload’ is intended to be carried in the cab (i.e. driver and passengers).
 With almost any 4×4 double cab pickup almost the entire load area is behind the rear axle.
 Any camper must therefore be both extremely lightweight and possess an extreme forward weight bias.